Alan Siegel on how to embrace simplicity in communication and build a distinctive brand voice

 You've studied hundreds of companies to learn how these distinctive voices emerge.
 Can you elaborate on how the most effective are created?

-I spell out six guidelines in the book:
+I spell out 10 Voice Lessons in the book:

 What steps can creatives take today, right now, to improve and define their own brand voice?